Believing in accessibility for all

 7.0 Complaints process

-Our Customer Resolution Team will acknowledge the Stage 1 complaint within five working days.
-They will contact the customer to discuss the complaint and how we can work to resolve it.
-A check will also be made on any customer support needs to help identify any reasonable adjustments that may be required in the handling of the complaint.
-Once a complaint is received, we will review it and pass it on to the relevant service lead to investigate and contact the customer.
-Attempts will be made to resolve the matter straight away.
+We will also attempt to contact the customer directly to discuss the complaint and to explore how we can work to resolve it.
+We will also confirm any customer support needs to help identify any reasonable adjustments that may be required in the handling of the complaint.

-We will aim respond fully in writing within 10 working days from the day the complaint was received.
-The service lead will provide all information to the Customer Resolution Team, including whether each element of the complaint is upheld or not.
-The Customer Resolution Team will contact the customer again to talk through the outcome of the investigation and to check on satisfaction before the letter is issued to the customer.
-This is an opportunity to review our reply at stage 1 reply if needed, before it is issued within the 10 working days.
+The Customer Resolution Team will keep in contact with the customer to talk through the outcome of the investigation and to check on satisfaction and to provide an opportunity to review our reply at Stage 1 if needed, before it is issued.

-If a customer is not satisfied with the response given at Stage 1, they can ask us to review our original investigation.
+7.2 Stage 2 - If a customer is not satisfied with the response given at Stage 1, they can ask us to review our original investigation.
 The customer will need to explain how the complaint meets one of the following criteria:

 • The issue was not properly addressed at Stage 1 of the process.